ca - sample minimal CA application

 assumed to the the names of files containing certificate requests.

 the output file to output certificates to.
 The default is standard output.

-The certificate details will also be printed out to this file.
+The certificate details will also be printed out to this file in PEM format

 - -outdir directory